How to Achieve PCI Compliance When Sharing Credit Card Data

-In this post, we’ll take a close look at secure email through the lens of PCI compliance and provide recommendations on how to stay on the right side of PCI compliance.
+In this post, we’ll take a close look at secure file sharing through the lens of PCI compliance and provide recommendations on how to stay on the right side of PCI compliance.

 PCI Compliance Overview

 PCI is a compliance framework for payment processors, retailers, merchants or any organization accepting credit or debit cards for payment.
-There is a total of 12 PCI requirements in the PCI framework that businesses must meet:
+There are 12 PCI requirements in the PCI framework that businesses must meet:

 These PCI requirements apply to any and all systems, departments and technologies through which personal financial information passes.
 This includes any system that has credit card numbers, PINs, customer names and addresses, or magnetic stripe/EMV chip data.